-Dining hall and other food service spaces:

-Traffic flow signage will be indicated on the wall and floor to promote physical distancing.
+Dining hall and other food service spaces: Traffic flow signage will be indicated on the walls and floor to promote physical distancing.
 Associates will serve prepackaged meals including a prepackaged salad, dessert and beverage (can or bottle).
 All utensils and plates will be for single use.
 Seating occupancy will meet CDC dining guidelines.
+Food service to quarintined students will follow same procedures as last year (meals picked up by Resident Deans and delivered to students).